postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 };
 ```

-1. Publish your reporter using `npm publish`, or use your reporter locally [see usage instructions][7].
+1. Publish your reporter using `npm publish`, or use your reporter locally.
+See the usage instructions for more information.

 Scoped reporter package names like `@myorg/newman-reporter-<name>` are also supported.
-You can find working reporter examples  in [working reporter examples][8].

 ## Using custom reporters

 In order to use the custom reporter, it will have to be installed first.
-For instance, to use the [Newman teamcity reporter][9]:
+For instance, to use the Newman TeamCity reporter, install the reporter package:

-Install the reporter package.

 ```bash
 npm install newman-reporter-teamcity